Best Body Composition Exercises – Introduction

 Only attempt this exercise if you can squat with perfect form.

-You can do thrusters with a barbell, a dumbbell in each hand, a medicine ball, or any other heavy weight.
+You can do thrusters with a barbell, a dumbbell in each hand, a medicine ball, or any other substantial weight.

 To do thrusters: